textpattern/textpattern.github.io/brand/editorial-guide.md

 Watch out for these.

-**Log in vs. login**: *Log in* is a verb form (e.g. 'after you log in’ or 'after logging in’), whereas *login* is a noun form (e.g. 'the login location’).
-Same handling for 'logout’ (noun) and 'log out’ (verb).
+**Log in vs. login**: *Log in* is a verb form (e.g. 'after you log in' or 'after logging in'), whereas *login* is a noun form (e.g. 'the login location').
+Same handling for 'logout' (noun) and 'log out' (verb).

-**Administration-side vs. administration side**: *Administration-side* is an adjective form (e.g. 'the administration-side login form’), whereas *administration side* is a noun form (e.g. 'the login to the administration side’).
+**Administration-side vs. administration side**: *Administration-side* is an adjective form (e.g. 'the administration-side login form'), whereas *administration side* is a noun form (e.g. 'the login to the administration side').
 Also, do not abbreviate _administration_ in either context (see [Normal word abbreviations](#normal-word-abbreviations)).

 ## Brand name

-Software, project… It’s all the same.
+Software, project… It's all the same.

 ### The project

 Textpattern is spelled "*Textpattern*".
 Look at that closely.
 That is not two words, and there is no camel-case capital P. This isn't WordPress.

-When you need to use the brand name at all, write ’Textpattern’.
-Do not tack on 'CMS’ (i.e. 'Textpattern CMS’).
+When you need to use the brand name at all, write 'Textpattern'.
+Do not tack on 'CMS' (i.e. 'Textpattern CMS').
 Should anyone insist, because they feel strongly about SEO ranking, direct them to the metadata where they can have fun for machines.
 You're not offending the good human readers.

 Do not abbreviate the brand name in copy.
 (See the [Brand abbreviations](#brand-abbreviations) section.)

-When distinguishing between the software and the project, the name becomes a proper adjective: ’Textpattern software’ or the 'Textpattern project’.
+When distinguishing between the software and the project, the name becomes a proper adjective: 'Textpattern software' or the 'Textpattern project'.
 Perfectly fine.

 ### Project platforms

-When referring to one of the Textpattern platforms, use the proper name once the first time to establish a clear context (e.g. 'Textpattern user documentation’), thereafter feel free to simply write 'user documentation’.
+When referring to one of the Textpattern platforms, use the proper name once the first time to establish a clear context (e.g. 'Textpattern user documentation'), thereafter feel free to simply write 'user documentation'.
 Readers will thank you.

-Never refer to any of the project websites by their domain (e.g. 'textpattern.com’).
+Never refer to any of the project websites by their domain (e.g. 'textpattern.com').
 Keep that in hyperlinks where it belongs.

 ## Abbreviations